Metrics

 How many users are using a particular wallet type such as MetaMask, Rainbow Wallet, etc.

-Wallet Reputation Score
+Wallet Score

 A score that indicates the quality and intent of a wallet address.